-Under Section 36 of the Highways Act 1980, the Council are obliged to keep a list of all streets in the city which are highways maintable at public expense (HMPE).
-The list can be viewed by clicking on the link below.
+Under Section 36 of the Highways Act 1980, the Council are obliged to keep a list of all streets in the city which are Highways Maintainable at Public Expense (HMPE).
 The information is given as guidance only as the register is regularly amended and updated.
 The updated list is usually published three times per year, April, August and December.

 Please call Technical Support on 01752 304366 if you need more information.
 If you require written confirmation there is a charge for this to cover our costs.

 - Letter, plan and additional information: £162